 These experimental observations support and augment existing knowledge, offering mechanistic insights into self-assembly pathway rerouting as a decisive element in enhanced hexamer formation by additives.
 Quantitative understanding of the processes and pathways that drive the association and dissociation of insulin and how they are remodeled by formulations and environmental conditions can aid both the optimized use of existing insulin formulations, the development of new novel formulations for optimized treatment of diabetes, and help guide the development of glucose-responsive insulins55.
 Besides deciphering the mechanism of insulin self-assembly regulation by additives, the work presented here establishes a universal methodological foundation for advancing our understanding of the regulation of the self-assembly process of additional biomolecular entities.

-Materials and Methods
+Methods

 Materials